Sjonni Brink: 2011 competition

-Brink would have also participated in Söngvakeppni Sjónvarpsins 2011, with "Aftur Heim", but died before the first performance in the third semi-final.
+Sjonni would have also participated in Söngvakeppni Sjónvarpsins 2011, with "Aftur Heim", but died before the first performance in the third semi-final.
 Sigurjón Brink had composed the music himself, with lyrics by his wife Þórunn Erna Clausen.
-Sigurjón's family decided, on reflection that they would like for the song to remain in the competition, that it should be performed by Sjonni's Friends, a tribute band consisting of Brink's real life musician friends Hreimur Örn Heimisson, Gunnar Ólason, Benedikt Brynleifsson, Vignir Snær Vigfússon, Matthías Matthíasson and Pálmi Sigurhjartarson.
+Sigurjón's family decided, on reflection that they would like for the song to remain in the competition, that it should be performed by Sjonni's Friends, a tribute band consisting of Sjonni's real life musician friends Hreimur Örn Heimisson, Gunnar Ólason, Benedikt Brynleifsson, Vignir Snær Vigfússon, Matthías Matthíasson and Pálmi Sigurhjartarson.

-The formation won the Söngvakeppni Sjónvarpsins 2011, and the whole nation joined together in grief for Sjonni's premature death.
+The formation won the Söngvakeppni Sjónvarpsins 2011, and the whole nation joined in grief for Sjonni's premature death.
 The group Sjonni's Friends (in Icelandic Vinir Sjonna) won the right to represent Iceland in the Eurovision Song Contest 2011.

 The actual Eurovision competition was held in Düsseldorf, Germany in May 2011 where the formation Sjonni's Friends sang it with amended English lyrics as "Coming Home".
-It came 20th overall during the actual competition after receiving 61 points.
-Azerbaijan's Ell & Nikki won getting 221 points for their song "Running Scared".
+It came 20th overall during the final of the competition after receiving 61 points.

 Death

 During the evening of 17 January, Sigurjón died at his home in Garðabær in Iceland, after suffering a stroke.
 He left behind his wife and four children.
-His son, Aron Brink, competed in the Icelandic national final, Söngvakeppni 2017, with his song "Hypnotized" and finished fourth.
+Six years later, his son, Aron Brink, competed in the Icelandic national final, Söngvakeppnin 2017, with his song "Hypnotized" and finished fourth.